GT Metabolic™ Magnetic Anastomosis System

 MAGDI™

-• A 40mm Parylene-C coated
+• The 40mm1 or 50mm1 Parylene-C coated

-neodymium magnet is encased
+neodymium magnet

-in a Titanium shell with a PGLA
+is encased in a titanium shell with a PGLA bio-fragmentable flange.

 • A delivery system connect/release

-mechanism is located at one end of
+mechanism is located at one end of the magnet.

-• Device is intended for use for
+• The device is intended for use for side-to-side duodeno-ileal anastomosis in minimally invasive

-and laparoscopic surgery.
+and laparoscopic surgery.1

 • Sterile; disposable.